pblins/Uncovering-association-networks-through-an-eQTL-analysis-involving-human-miRNAs-and-lincRNAs/scripts/README.md

 * CP-1.
 Run `gwas_overlap.py` using the GE-4 (gEUVADIS) or GT-1 (GTEx) output files as input.
 * CP-2.
 Run `pharmgkb_overlap.py` using the GE-4 (gEUVADIS) or GT-1 (GTEx) output files as input.

-__To generate the association networks analysis (step 3 of paper workflow), CP-1 and CP-2 output files were imported into Cytoscape (referenced in the paper) software.__
+__To generate the association networks analysis (step 3 of paper workflow), CP-1 and CP-2 output files were imported into Cytoscape software (referenced in paper).__